-HAVEN The District 86 therapeutic program, HAVEN, is for students whose behavioral and Course # 9701/9702 emotional needs impede and/or significantly disrupts the learning environment for other Credit: No Credit students despite learning environment supports attempted.
+TT A X/TENI The Division of the Average of the A HAVEN Course # 9701/9702 The District 86 therapeutic program, HAVEN, is for students whose behavioral and emotional needs impede and/or significantly disrupts the learning environment for other Credit: No Credit students despite learning environment supports attempted.
 The goal is to provide students with developmentally appropriate Pro-Social Independence.
 The program is designed to assess the level of pro-social independence of each student and to devise strategies, interventions and experiences that help the student build their capacity to become increasingly independent and successful in a school setting.
 Students will engage in academic course work in order to meet District 86 requirements toward This is a District 86 program graduation.
 These supports are provided to students in a small class setting in order to housed at Hinsdale South High ensure that their academic and social goals are being met.
 HAVEN is an acronym for School Hinsdale Area's Vision of Emotional Needs.
+Titusaute Area s vision of Emotional iveeas.
 Prerequisite: IEP Team recommendation and Department Chair approval.
 Open to grades 9, 10, 11, and 12.
 PRE-VOC FOUNDATIONS This course explores essential skills related to employment.
 Emphasis will be placed on Course # 2100 hands-on in school job training, entry level workplace skill development which may Full year include: following a schedule, time management, efficiency, responsibility, work Credit: 1.0 etiquette, following directions and communicating with co-workers and supervisors.
 This class meets the Consumer Education requirement.
-D 114 D 4 4 CH 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Prerequisite: Department Chair approval.
+Prerequisite: Department Chair approval.
 Open to grades 9, 10, 11, and 12.
-ELECTIVE FOUNDATIONS Through cooperative games and leisure activities, students will explore essential Course # 2060 components of self-awareness & self-management, social-awareness, interpersonal Full year skills, and decision-making.
-Credit: 1.0 Prerequisite: Department Chair approval.
+ELECTIVE FOUNDATIONS Through cooperative games and leisure activities, students will explore essential Course # 2060 components of self-awareness & self-management, social-awareness, interpersonal skills, and decision-making.
+Full year Credit: 1.0 skins, and decision-making.
+Cledit.
+1.0 Prerequisite: Department Chair approval.
 Open to grades 9, 10, 11, and 12.
 COOPERATIVE WORK This course explores obtaining and maintaining a part time paid position in the TRAINING community.
 Students enrolled in this class are actively looking or are currently working Course # 1931, 1932 at a part time job.
 This class meets once a week during a study hall period to address job Full year application completion and job retention.
 Seminars are offered throughout the course to Credit: 0.5/semester address employment topics such as career exploration, understanding your paychecks, conflict resolution, resume and cover letter development, and interviewing skills.
 Prerequisite: Department Chair approval.
 Open to grades 10, 11, and 12.
 PRE-VOCATIONAL This course explores more in-depth application and practice in both school and SUPERVISED JOB community based job training, as identified based on individual goals.
 This class TRAINING emphasizes career exploration & planning, job application, job search, interviewing, Course # 1941, 1942 resume development, cover letters, and continued development on communication Full year skills.
-Credit: 0.5/semester Create out semester Prerequisite: Department Chair approval.
+Credit: 0.5/semester Prerequisite: Department Chair approval.
 Open to grades 9, 10, 11, and 12.